nextflow-io/website/content/blog/2016/deploy-in-the-cloud-at-snap-of-a-finger.md

 ### Conclusion

-Nextflow provides state of the art support for cloud and containers technologies making it possibile to create computing clusters in the cloud and deploy computational workflows in a no-brainer way, with just two commands on your terminal.
+Nextflow provides state of the art support for cloud and containers technologies making it possible to create computing clusters in the cloud and deploy computational workflows in a no-brainer way, with just two commands on your terminal.

 In an upcoming post I will describe the autoscaling capabilities implemented by the